BY HARVEY FIERSTEIN

 It’s 1979 in New York City and Arnold Beckoff is on a quest for love, purpose and family.
-He’s fierce in drag and fearless in crisis, and he won’t stop until he achieves the life he desires as a doting husband and a Jewish mother.
+He’s fierce in drag and fearless in crisis, and he won’t stop until he achieves the life he desires.
 Now, Arnold is back…and he’s here to sing you a torch song.
 The Tony Award®-winning play that forever changed the trajectory of Broadway returns for a new generation.

-TORCH SONG will be performed with one intermission.
+TORCH SONG will be performed in two acts and one intermission.

 HARVEY FIERSTEIN (Playwright) won two Tony Awards for Torch Song Trilogy (Best Play, Best Actor).
 He has also written the Tony-winning hit Kinky Boots (now playing on four continents), as well as La Cage aux Folles (Tony and Drama Desk Awards), Newsies (Tony nominated), Casa Valentina (Tony nominated), A Catered Affair (12 Drama Desk nominations), Safe Sex (Ace Award), Legs Diamond, Spookhouse, Flatbush Tosca, Common Ground and more.
 He recently wrote teleplays for NBC’s live TV broadcasts of Hairspray and The Wiz and the upcoming Bye Bye Birdie.
 He also revised the book for Funny Girl, which ran to critical acclaim in London.
 His political editorials have been published in the New York Times, TV Guide and the Huffington Post, and broadcast on PBS’s "In the Life."
 His children’s book, The Sissy Duckling (Humanitas Award), is now in its fifth printing.
 As an actor, Mr. Fierstein is known worldwide for his performances in films including "Mrs. Doubtfire," "Independence Day" and "Bullets Over Broadway," on stage in Hairspray (Tony Award), Fiddler on the Roof, La Cage aux Folles, and on TV shows such as "Smash," "How I Met Your Mother," "The Good Wife," "Cheers" (Emmy nomination), "The Simpsons," "Family Guy," and "Nurse Jackie."